 - a contribution to installation costs is offered only to students residents of a Partner Country.
 It is an incentive to help covering the additional costs related to the issuing of visas, residence permits, etc. as well as the temporary accommodation needs upon arrival in the first Programme Country hosting HEI.

 Programme & Partner Students

 Programme Country Students

-Students whose nationality is one of the Erasmus+ Programme Countries (EU 28) count as Programme Country students.
-Additionally, Serbia, Turkey, the former Yugoslav Republic of Macedonia (FYROM), Iceland, Liechtenstein, and Norway entered the Erasmus+ Programme as Programme Countries.
+Students whose nationality is one of the Erasmus+ Program Countries (EU 27) count as Programme Country students.
+Additionally, United Kingdom, Turkey, North Macedonia, Iceland, Liechtenstein, and Norway entered the Erasmus+ Programme as Programme Countries.
 Successful applicants who are nationals of these countries will be considered as Programme Country students and will receive the corresponding scholarships.